nguyenphuminh/catniff/docs/documentation.md

 Tensor.backends.set("device_name", backend);
 ```

-Then Catniff will use the backend's ops on tensors that have their `device` prop set to be `device_name`.
+Then Catniff will use the backend's ops on tensors that have moved to `device_name`.

 ## Building a custom backend